Faculty

 Paul Roczek

 Em.
-Univ.-Prof. for Violin & Quartet in ResidenceDepartment String StudiesPre-College
+Univ.-Prof. of Violin & Quartet in ResidenceStrings DepartmentPre-College

-Paul Roczek has been teaching at the Mozarteum University since 1969, where he holds a professorship for violin and quartet in residence.
-He has been department head, institute director, deputy rector and artistic director of the International Summer Academy, as well as the rectorate's representative for international relations.
-Today, Paul Roczek is one of the most renowned luminaries in violin pedagogy, especially in the field of children and youth.
+Paul Roczek has taught at the Mozarteum University since 1969, where he holds a professorship in violin and serves as Quartet in Residence.
+Over the course of his career, he has held numerous leadership positions, including Head of Department, Institute Director, Deputy Rector and Artistic Director of the International Summer Academy, as well as the Rectorate’s Representative for International Relations.
+Today, Paul Roczek is regarded as one of the leading figures in violin pedagogy, particularly in the training and development of young musicians.